 It’s also sound policy to be familiar with the seminal dates on the Mexican festival calendar.

-As with most things in Mexico, few locals can give you a straight story as to what Hidalgo actually said, but it seems that it was sufficiently arousing to motivate laissez-faire Mexicans to rise up against the Spanish regime.
+Few locals can tell you exactly what Hidalgo actually said, but it seems that it was sufficiently arousing to motivate Mexicans to rise up against the Spanish regime.

 Wherever you are in Mexico, September 16 embodies the Mexican penchant for living life loudly.
 The tequila-infused fervor reaches a crescendo with fireworks, parades, marching band competitions, and cars driving endlessly up and down streets with their stereos cranked to concert level.

-With its sensational fusion of high and low culinary techniques, not to mention its stunning tropical setting, Mexico has become a hot epicurean destination seducing globetrotting gourmands the world over.
+With its remarkable fusion of high and low culinary techniques, not to mention its stunning tropical setting, Mexico has become a hot epicurean destination seducing gourmands the world over.

 Every foodie seems intent on championing the credentials of Mexican street food.
 In fact, Mexican cuisine is now deemed so good that UNESCO has put it on the cultural heritage list.

-Every stall in every market in Mexico provides a ringing endorsement of Mexico’s culinary heritage and taste after palette-searing taste will make every Mexican meal (i.e. Tex.
-Mex.) you have ever eaten feel like a cultural atrocity.
-Where else in the world can you taste a succulent meat dish that has been cooked for five hours in a hole, tuck into chicken draped in fragrant mole—that material expression of the Mexican spirit—served alongside purple corn and nicely rounded off with a dollop of avocado ice cream.
+Every stall in every market in Mexico provides a ringing endorsement of Mexico’s culinary heritage, and taste after palette-searing taste will make every Mexican meal (i.e. TexMex) you have ever eaten feel like a cultural atrocity.
+Where else in the world can you taste a succulent meat dish that has been cooked for five hours in a hole, tuck into chicken draped in fragrant mole sauce—that material expression of the Mexican spirit—served alongside purple corn, and nicely rounded off with a dollop of avocado ice cream?

-While tortas are du jour to veteran travelers in Mexico the delights of the lesser known pambazo sandwich have yet to reach the masses.
+While tortas are well-knpwn to veteran travelers in Mexico, the delights of the lesser-known pambazo sandwich have yet to reach the masses.
 The finest pambazo iterations are found at any village street market.
 Stale, white bread rolls are marinaded with guajillo chili sauce to soften and imbue the crust with an earthy terra-cotta hue.
-The chili-bathed bread is then dried, spliced and loaded with toppings to create an unholy mess of Mexican staples: peppers, onions, potatoes, chorizo, black beans, lettuce, guacamole, sour cream and queso fresco.
+The chili-bathed bread is then dried, spliced, and loaded with toppings to create an unholy mess of Mexican staples: peppers, onions, potatoes, chorizo, black beans, lettuce, guacamole, sour cream, and queso fresco.
 Certainly not a date meal, a pambazo is one of those explosive dishes that require a fork (for polite eaters at least) at the grand finale.

 Going to Mexico and not trying mole is like skipping lobster in Maine or a steak in Buenos Aires.
-Mexico is best tasted through its seven signature moles, a rainbow sauce of bitter chocolate and spice is frequently invoked as a symbol of the fusion of Mexico’s indigenous and European heritage.
-Puebla is deemed the birthplace of mole but Oaxaca and Tlaxcala also jostle for the honor.
-Classic mole poblano, a dark red or brown sauce served over meat is the perfect initiation into Mexico’s culinary odyssey that blurs the boundaries of sweet and savory.
+Mexico is best tasted through its seven signature moles, a rainbow sauce of bitter chocolate and spice that's frequently invoked as a symbol of the fusion of Mexico’s indigenous and European heritage.
+Puebla is deemed the birthplace of mole, but Oaxaca and Tlaxcala also jostle for the honor.
+Classic mole poblano, a dark red or brown sauce served over meat, is the perfect initiation into Mexico’s culinary odyssey that blurs the boundaries of sweet and savory.

-Sure enough, if you take a libation that oozed (allegedly) from the 400 breasts (no less) of an Aztec goddess named Mayahuel, chances are most dipsomaniacs are keen to take a shot.
+If you take a libation that oozed (allegedly) from the 400 breasts (no less) of an Aztec goddess named Mayahuel, chances are most alcohol fans are keen to take a shot.

-Before the fire of tequila and the sultry smokiness of mescal, there was another beverage in Mexico fermented from agave nectar: pulque.
+Before the fire of tequila and the sultry smokiness of mezcal, there was another beverage in Mexico fermented from agave nectar: pulque.

-As legend would have it, Mayahuel introduced the elixir to her godly peers, including 400 rabbit gods whose intemperance was so legendary that a ‘pulque high’ was decreed by rabbit units.
+As legend would have it, Mayahuel introduced the elixir to her godly peers, including 400 rabbit gods whose intemperance was so legendary that a ‘pulque high’ was counted in rabbit units.
 If you were totally hammered, you attained a score of 400 rabbits, in reference to Mayahuel's copious breasts.

 In the middle ages, the Aztecs knew how to live it up.
-The Aztec gods, resplendent in their gold and jade encrusted costumes (often fashioned from flayed human skins), would have sipped their pulque from gilded goblets.
+The Aztec royals, resplendent in their gold and jade encrusted costumes (often fashioned from flayed human skins), would have sipped their pulque from gilded goblets.
 If the common folk (known as macehualtin) were caught imbibing the sacred nectar, they would be flogged.
 Repeat offenders would be sacrificed to the gods.
-After the conquest, pulque was consumed by the masses in spit and sawdust pulquerías, which led to its brawny image as a poor man’s tipple.
+After the conquest, pulque was consumed by the masses in spit-and-sawdust pulquerías, which led to its brawny image as a poor man’s tipple.

 When Cortés and his crew arrived on the shores of Mexico in 1519 they found the milky substance with a noxious odor known as pulque too weak for their liquor-hardened livers.
-Rather partial to rough wine, the conquistadors began experimenting with the maguey plant to find a way to make a distillable fermented mash with a bit more oomph.
+The conquistadors began experimenting with the maguey plant to find a way to make a distillable fermented mash with a bit more oomph.
 The result was mezcal.

-In the hip mescalerías of Mexico City, mezcal ‘connoisseurs’ distinguish mezcal’s varietals with the literary narrative more common to scotch.
+In the hip mescalerías of Mexico City, mezcal connoisseurs distinguish mezcal’s varietals with descriptions more common to scotch.

-In its more refined iteration, mescal is a drink to be sipped (a ritual known as ‘a besitos’ or little kisses) and savored rather than slammed.
+In its more refined iteration, mezcal is a drink to be sipped (a ritual known as a besitos or little kisses) and savored rather than slammed.
 Acolytes claim that mezcal is a much purer tipple than tequila and that it goes down smoothly and never betrays you with a hangover the next day.
 World Nomads in no way advocates that you test this theory.

 While its cool credentials may have been usurped by mezcal, tequila remains Mexico’s most iconic export.

-Technically speaking, tequila is a type of mezcal and that’s where the nomenclature gets tricky: tequila is only tequila if it comes from the blue agave plant (matured for seven years) which is unique to the state of Jalisco and its environment.
+Technically speaking, tequila is a type of mezcal, and that’s where the nomenclature gets tricky: tequila is only tequila if it comes from the blue agave plant, which is unique to the state of Jalisco and its environment.